ycjungSubhuman/telef/README.md

     Their lastest binary release(1.8.1) has bugs with kinect v1.
 Don't use it.
 1. Install ceres-solver

+#### Or use docker image for this project

+You don't have to install all of them.
+I made an Docker image for developing and testing this project.
+Please checkout `docker/HOW_TO_USE_DOCKER.md`.

 ### Additional Setup for Temporary Implementation

 1. put your LIB.a into lib/libface.a